This Creative Director Finds Beauty Inspiration In Color Theory & Roald Dahl

 I think because makeup wasn’t a part of my life until later in my teen years, it’s more of an accessory to me.
 There are definitely days where I look to beauty to boost my confidence, but I try not to use it to mask my insecurities — I think that would lead me down a road of constantly running away from my flaws and insecurities.
 It’s so easy to use beauty to make yourself look beautiful, right?
 That’s why it’s called beauty.
 As I get older and I feel a lot more sure of myself and more positive with the person I'm becoming, I use beauty more as an accessory or a mood booster than something to cover up.

 When I first moved to New York, I was just a small-town girl from Alaska.
-I started working for this company that only sold black or white clothing, and I didn’t know what color was for a few years after that.
-Then one day, I tried a little bit of gray, a little bit of brown, decided the brown looked really cool with the yellow… it started small.
-I really do love color so much.
+I started working for this company that only sold black or white clothing, and I didn’t know what colour was for a few years after that.
+Then one day, I tried a little bit of grey, a little bit of brown, decided the brown looked really cool with the yellow… it started small.
+I really do love colour so much.
 I struggle with language because my mind works faster than my mouth, and I tend to think faster in Korean, which doesn't translate to English a lot.
-So I use my style and the colors that I choose on my face to be the language that I don't always speak.
+So I use my style and the colours that I choose on my face to be the language that I don't always speak.

 In the last few years, I’ve become a lot more experimental with the type of beauty that I showcase.
 Before, the more extreme makeup was when I was on set and talented makeup artists were creating the looks, but at home I was keeping it pretty minimal.
 A year or two before Euphoria, I discovered this brand called Suva Beauty that does these Hydra Liners, a powder pot you wet with a brush and it turns into liquid.
 It was the first time I found an eyeliner that was really easy to use.
 Before that I’d been afraid to use anything extravagant — I couldn’t do an even cat eye, couldn’t get my eyebrows to look even when I filled them in.
 When I found that eyeliner, it opened the world for me in terms of what I can put on my face.
 On top of that, now I don't really care about it matching so much.
 I think that symmetry is in the eye of the beholder.